andrefrugis/insper.cloud_h/docs/roteiro1/main.md

 Forçando o django a rodar na porta 8000 do server2:
 ![Tela do Dashboard do MAAS](./26.png)

-forçando o django a rodar na porta 8000 do server3:
+Forçando o django a rodar na porta 8000 do server3:
 ![Tela do Dashboard do MAAS](./27.png)

 Acessando os servers via localhost de um browser